-Before you book and pay for a course at Torquay International School, you must read and confirm you have understood our terms and conditions below.
-Torquay International School Terms & Conditions apply to all students, regardless if you have booked the course directly or through an Educational Tour Operator (ETO – agent).
+Before you book and pay for a course at IH Torquay, you must read and confirm you have understood our terms and conditions below.
+IH Torquay Terms & Conditions apply to all students, regardless if you have booked the course directly or through an Educational Tour Operator (ETO – agent).

 For details of how to book and pay, please visit our How to Apply page.